Learn how to mix an authentic Michelada drink with a few easy to find ingredients.

 - Next add the freshly squeezed lime juice, the Maggi seasoning, Worcestershire, Tabasco and a bit of chili lime salt.

 TIP: A high-quality citrus squeezer is very helpful for juicing the limes, especially if you are making several drinks at the same time.
-We were provided the one in the pictures by Zulay Kitchen and really enjoyed its performance.

 - Stir the Michelada preparacion ingredients (#8 below) then fill the glass with dark beer being careful not to make contact with the salt rim.